 The sandwich was fine.
 However, it wasn’t exactly what I felt like at the time and it didn’t exactly tantalise my palate.
 So I instantly felt homesick and wondered how on earth I was going to survive ten days away.
 Even though I clearly wasn’t going to starve.
 In fact, I was somewhat amazed by the jumbo serving sizes in the US, as they are significantly larger than what we are accustomed to in Australia.

-Throughout the trip, I also ate at all of the iconic American fast food chains- Burger King, Wendys, Taco Bell and In-N-Out Burger.
+Throughout the trip, I also ate at all of the iconic American fast food chains- Burger King, Wendys and Taco Bell!

 It was fun to try the iconic food that has become a part of the Western pop culture.
 But it wasn’t exactly healthy and eating fast food didn’t leave me feeling nourished or satisfied.
 Fortunately, though, dining in the US is not just about fast food.
 So when my colleagues and I dined at the finer local restaurants, I was suddenly impressed!
 Not only by the high quality of delicious food that was served.
 But, in particular, by the elaborate presentation which lead to my newfound love of food experiences when travelling.
 One evening in Las Vegas a workmate and I shared a fruit platter for dessert.
 Yet it was so ornate we were almost reluctant to eat it!